14 Medical Device Venture Capital Firms To Partner With

 6. Apple Tree Partners

-Apple Tree Partners is a New York-based venture capital firm that has been investing in life sciences since 1999.
-They focus on building companies in the pharmaceutical, biotechnology, and medical technology sectors.
+Apple Tree Partners is a New York-based venture capital firm founded in 1999.
+They invest across the life sciences, with a focus on pharmaceuticals, biotechnology, and medical technology companies.

 - Industries of focus: Pharmaceuticals, Biotechnology, Medical Device, Healthcare Services